warigroup/hashcharger_app/README.md

 This is a repo for HashCharger's frontend implementation.
 This frontend can be used as a widget on other websites as specified by [this repo](https://github.com/warigroup/hashcharger).
 This repo is open for implementers who wishes to make custom modifications to the HashCharger interface.

+## settings.js file
+This file has three different settings that can be used. prod.settings.js has production version settings. dev.settings.js has development version settings. test.settings.js has test environment settings.

 ## Run development mode in local environment:

+1. create a brand new 'settings.js' file in root directory.
+2. copy and paste in contents from dev.settings.js
-1. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
+3. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
-2. npm install
+4. npm install
-3. npm run dev
+5. npm run dev
-4. access localhost:3000
+6. access localhost:3000

 - Development mode can detect any errors in the app.
 However, development mode is slower than production mode.

 ## Run production mode in local environment:

+1. create a brand new 'settings.js' file in root directory.
+2. copy and paste in contents from dev.settings.js
-1. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
+3. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
-2. npm install
+4. npm install
-3. npm run build (this will create a production version app in .next folder)
+5. npm run build (this will create a production version app in .next folder)
-4. npm start
+6. npm start
-5. access localhost:3000
+7. access localhost:3000

 - Production mode doesn't have any server-side error detection.